-'God': relating to theological approaches;

-'Community': relating to sociological approaches.
+- 'God': relating to theological approaches; - 'Identity': relating to more philosophical approaches; - 'Community': relating to sociological approaches.

 These 'Golden Threads' are threaded throughout the units of work as part of the syllabus progression model in the way that they develop children's knowledge, understanding and skills in age-appropriate ways.